Clkwong3/infinite-edit/README.md

 ## Usage

 Provide usage instructions and examples.
 How can someone use your project?
 Include code samples if necessary.

-## Testing

-Explain how to run tests or provide information on the testing process for your project.

 ## Links